HeddaZa/BoulderingTracker/README.md

 - 📅 **Calendar View** - Browse and select dates to view and add boulders for specific days
 - 🏔️ **Boulder Management** - Add climbing sessions with name and difficulty level
+- � **Photo Support** - Attach photos from your photo library to each boulder
-- 📊 **Statistics** - Track your total climbs and highest difficulty grade
+- �📊 **Statistics** - Track your total climbs and highest difficulty grade
 - 📋 **All Climbs View** - See your complete climbing history
 - 💾 **Local Storage** - All data is saved locally on your device using UserDefaults
 - 🎯 **Date-Based Organization** - Organize your climbing sessions by date